Calculate mean, median, mode and range for sets of data. Interpret these statistics in the context of data(ACMSP171)

 2) find the middle number

-3) if there are 2 middle numbers, you will have to find the middle between the two numbers.
+3) if there are 2 middle numbers, you will have to find the average between the two numbers.

-Mode is also known as the “most popular” number/item.
+Mode is also known as the “most popular/common” number/item.

 Most popular number from the list is 5.

-Range is the difference between the lowest (minimum) and highest (maximum) values.
+Range is the difference between the lowest (minimum) and highest (maximum) values or the spread of values of your data.

 The range shows you how spread out or close the data is.